valentinsimeonov/nektakdao/README.md

 2. Users want to Vote, they click on the Vote Up or Vote Down Button
 3. Frontend checks if Wallet is Connected
 4. Frontend allows the User to Vote if the User has 10 NKT Tokens in their Wallet
+5. User Delkegates the Vote to Himself
-5. Users Sign the Voting Transaction with their Wallet and pays the Gas fee (basically they have Voted on Chain) 6.Frontend sends the Voting information to the Backend
+6. Users Sign the Voting Transaction with their Wallet and pays the Gas fee (basically they have Voted on Chain) 7.Frontend sends the Voting information to the Backend
-7. Backend receives the Voting Information and Verifies on Chain if the information is Valid/True
+8. Backend receives the Voting Information and Verifies on Chain if the information is Valid/True
-8. If the Info is True that the Frontend has sent to the Backend then the Backend persists the Info in the Database
+9. If the Info is True that the Frontend has sent to the Backend then the Backend persists the Info in the Database
-9. Backend propgates the Voting information for the Respective Proposal to the Frontend 10 .User Sees that the Proposal on which the User voted has now the User's Vote
+10. Backend propgates the Voting information for the Respective Proposal to the Frontend 11.User Sees that the Proposal on which the User voted has now the User's Vote